-The Australian Bureau of Statistics found that the average weekly pay as of May 2020 was just over $1,700, meaning the average yearly income was just shy of $80,000.
-You should take these results with a pinch of salt, because don’t forget, the cost of living in Australia is significantly higher than other developed nations.
+The Australian Bureau of Statistics found that the average weekly pay as of May 2022 is a hefty $1,770!
+You should take these results with a pinch of salt however, because don’t forget, the cost of living in Australia is significantly higher than other developed nations.

 What is the average education level in Australia?

-Australia doesn’t just enjoy higher wages but also one of the highest populations of university-educated residents.
-Over the last two decades, the percentage of Australian residents that have obtained at least a bachelor’s degree has tripled.
-In 1989, fewer than 8% of Australian residents boasted a degree, whereas in 2018 that number was over 27%.
+Australia enjoys more than just higher wages – they also have one of the highest populations of university-educated residents.
+In 1989, fewer than 8% of Australian residents boasted a degree, whereas in 2022 that number reached 50.8%.

-There may be multiple reasons why Australians are choosing to take up university places more today, including:
+There are many reasons why Australians may be choosing to take up university places more today, including:

-- University courses can now be completed online making them more flexible, especially for older workers who want to prepare for a career change while continuing to earn an income.
+- Degrees can now be completed online which is far more flexible, especially for older workers who want to prepare for a career change while continuing to earn an income.

 - Competition for those well-paid jobs is higher and degrees may be needed.